AbhishekJain93/MultiProtocolFileDownloader/README.md

 ## File downloader
 Program to download the files given at the URLs.
 It supports **file, ftp, http, https, jar, mailto, netdoc** protocols out of the box as these are by default registered with jvm.
 The code could be extended to custom protocols, and one example **(rot13)** has been provided.

+1. The program uses Spring Retry to apply retry logic in case of Connection Timeout and IOException.
+2. The program takes advantage of Java's Completable Future to download all the input urls in parallel.

 ### Using script

   1. Pull the repository.